Iamnotagenius/anilist_mark_episode_watched/README.md

 You can press `R` to set score for the anime you're currently watching, this will use 10 point format.

+You can press `B` to open anime's Anilist page in your browser.

 On close, this script determines whether you watch a file in `affected_dir` and whether you passed `mark_threshold` and if you do,